 Where do we have hope?

-And like you do have to have a.
+And like, you do have to have.

-How honestly serious sincerely, how's it working out?
+How, honestly, sincerely, how's it working out?

-Um it's so funny because it's like I I actually in my heart of hearts, I want to know.
+And it's so funny because it's like, I actually, in my heart of hearts, I want to know, like, I'm genuinely curious, like, what are you getting out of this?

 Somebody, you know, you obviously somebody's getting something out of that.

-Um, and I I have some theories.
+And I have some theories.

-So even though I think it's a really bad idea to seek meaning in the LGBTQIA plus star borg, like I still think that I can work with that, because I do believe that we need meaning.
+So even though I think it's a really bad idea to seek meaning in the LGBTQIA plus star borg, like I still think that I can work with that because I do believe that we need meaning.

-Um, this is the crisis of meaning section in the book and of religion in the section of the book, is that you know, people are offloading the religious impulse into all of these like political and materialist realms, and that is just not working out that well for them.
+This is the crisis of meaning section in the book and of religion in the section in the book, is that people are offloading the religious impulse into all of these like political and materialist realms.

-It's making them miserable, it's making them sadder, it's making them uglier.
+It's making them uglier.

-It's I mean, it's literally doing all of these terrible things.
+I mean, it's literally doing all of these terrible things.

 That's a good test of all philosophies.

-How is it working out for you?
+How's it working out for you?

 Because it's not working out well for people.

-And if they can be made to see that, um, that is one good way into people changing their minds.
+And if they can be made to see that, that is one good way into people changing their minds.

 Calculus is Isaac Newton's famous mathematics.

-And it's recently sort of with I guess, and I'm not a mathematician, so I could be wrong about this, but my understanding is that in the context of Einstein's theory of relativity, we sort of discovered that calculus is not perfect.
+And it's recently sort of with, I guess, and I'm not a mathematician, so I could be wrong about this, but my understanding is that in the context of Einstein's theory of relativity, we sort of discovered that calculus is not perfect.

 However, it is good enough to get us to the moon, right?

-It is a very useful practical thing.
+It is a very useful, practical thing.

-And so it and that's it ties into Nietzsche, right?
+And so it, and that's, it ties into Nietzsche, right?

-Nietzsche said God is dead, and then of course, throughout the 20th century, we saw so many people turn to the state instead of turn in and set it to God, and that resulted in um our our Mussolinis and our Hitlers sort of coming to be, I think in the 20th century.
+And then of course, throughout the 20th century, we saw so many people turn to the state instead of turn instead of to God.

-So a lot of this absence of God, so we have to psychologically replace it with the state.
+So we have to psychologically replace it with the state.

 We saw this with communism as well.

-Yeah, this thing about like it works well enough, um, the whole debate over like trusting capital T S the science or whatever has totally obscured this point.
+The whole debate over like trusting capital T S the science or whatever has totally obscured this point.

 And it's actually really important.